by Rosemarie Tremblay-LeMay MD FRCPC

 Hemolytic anemia is a condition where the body produces antibodies that recognize and stick to red blood cells.
 Immune cells see the antibody-covered red blood cells and attack them.
-Red blood cells damaged in this attack will be either removed in the spleen or liver or destroyed in the blood.
-This process is called immune hemolysis.
+Conditions that can cause hemolytic anemia include autoimmune diseases such as lupus, blood cancers such as non-Hodgkin’s lymphoma, and chronic infections such as HIV and tuberculosis.

-The blood contains many different types of cells.
-These cells include immune cells and red blood cells (RBCs).
+Red blood cells (RBCs) are a specialized type of blood cell.
 RBCs are responsible for carrying oxygen from your lungs to the rest of your body and carrying carbon dioxide back to the lungs.
 They hold on to oxygen and carbon dioxide using a specialized protein called hemoglobin.

 Red blood cells are made in a part of the bone called the bone marrow.
 As young RBCs mature in the bone marrow, they produce hemoglobin.
 Your body needs iron in order to make hemoglobin for RBCs.
 Once this process is complete, the RBCs are released into the bloodstream.
 Normal, healthy RBCs circulate in the bloodstream for about 120 days before they are removed, and their iron is recycled to make new RBCs.

 Extra iron is stored in a specialized protein called ferritin.
 The amount of ferritin will change as the amount of iron in your body changes.
 For example, a person with low levels of iron in their body will have low levels of ferritin in their blood.